mikemccabe210/stabilizing_neural_operators/README.md

 ```
 The inference script will use the last saved checkpoint corresponding to the config and run number to generate trajectories from multiple initial conditions in the validation dataset

-The number of initial conditions and the length of the trajectories to be generated can be specified in the config/UNet.yaml file
+The number of initial conditions and the length of the trajectories to be generated can be specified in the config file

 ## Data